restarian/brace_option/Readme.md

 **list()**

-* This will return an array which contains all of the current option qualifers.
+* This will return an Object which contains all of the current option qualifers.

 **Basic example of Brace Option usage:**